Solana Mainnet RPC - Quickstart

 You must have Ubuntu 24.04 LTS clean installed on your server.

-Solana officially recommends using bare metal servers.
+Solana officially recommends using baremetal servers.

-When you run the
+When executing the

 slv rpc init